 - A Printable eBook Or Guide is one of the most common freebies offered.
 The content is generally detailed information on your niche.
-Readers are happy to get their answers in one place and will gladly grab you’re a freebie.
-It doesn’t have to be a book-length guide either.
-A few pages, around 8 to 14, of information and action tips, are high.
+Readers are happy to get their answers in one place and will gladly grab you a freebie.
+It doesn’t have to be a book-length guide, either.
+A few pages, around 8 to 14, of information and action tips are high.

 - An email or video The course is top-rated.
 Most email courses are set to run for a specific number of days.
-This is great because it gives you the option to be in your subscriber’s inbox regularly.
+This is great because it lets you regularly be in your subscriber’s inbox.

-- Give them free Access to something.
-It could be a free chapter in a book you’ve written, free access to your private Facebook group, or a limited area of your membership area.
-Giving them free access to your Facebook group or membership area gives them an introduction into your credibility.
+- Give them free access to something.
+It could be a free chapter in a book you’ve written, free access to your private Facebook group, or a limited membership area.
+Giving them free access to your Facebook group or membership area introduces them to your credibility.

 These are just a few samples of the types of opt-ins you can offer and why you need an opt-in to build your list.
 And once you have had them on your freebie list, you want to be able to convert